 Let’s start with the popular Blue microphone.

-It cannot be denied that Blue Yeti is really good.
-This modern microphone in the retro style can be connected to your computer via USB.
-It is compatible both with Mac and PC.
-You can easily turn it off in case you need a break during a webinar.
-The mic delivers a clear sound, which is sure to make your participants happy.
+It cannot be denied that Blue Yeti is good.
+In a retro style, this modern microphone can be connected to your computer via USB.
+It is compatible with both Mac and PC.
+You can quickly turn it off during a webinar if you need a break.
+The mic delivers a clear sound that will make your participants happy

 Everything is great about it except the price.
 Not every beginner webinar creator would have $120 easily available to spend on a microphone.
 But don’t worry, we’ve listed excellent alternatives below.